 The best credit cards with no annual fee and no foreign transaction fee are the Capital One VentureOne Visa and the HSBC Cash Rewards Mastercard.
 That’s because they offer the most rewards in addition to their lack of fees.
-Capital One VentureOne gives you a 20,000-mile bonus for spending $1,000 in the first three months, 10 miles per dollar at Hotels.com, and 1.25 miles per dollar everywhere else.
+Capital One VentureOne gives you a 20,000-mile bonus for spending $1,000 in the first three months and 1.25 miles per dollar on all purchases.
 With the HSBC Cash Rewards Mastercard, you get 1.5% cash back on all purchases.
 You also get a $150 initial bonus for spending $500 in the first three months, and 10% of all the cash you’ve earned over the year as an anniversary bonus

 But the best credit card with no annual or foreign fees really depends on your credit standing and what type of rewards you’re looking for.
 Fortunately, there’s a whole range of attractive possibilities.

 Here are the best credit cards with no annual fee and no foreign transaction fee: